 This article shares the potential wildlife encounters you may experience while hiking around Vancouver Island.
 It’s not meant to deter you from venturing outside, but rather make you become more aware of your surroundings.
 When the main attraction of an area is its wilderness, it’s always best to be prepared for anything.

 Below you’ll find some safety guidelines and tips on ways to hopefully prevent incidents from even happening, as well as ways to deal with potential dangers.

 When dealing with complex situations out in the wild, there are no hard and fast rules, and unfortunately, anything can happen.
 So it’s important to note that the following information is basic advice, and meant to be used as such.

 It’s always best to talk to your local wildlife expert for more details.

-Vancouver Island is black bear territory, but the northern island is also home to Grizzlies.
+Vancouver Island is black bear territory, but the northern island is also home to a few Grizzlies.
 In fact, our great bear population has made many tour companies a pretty penny.
 There are plenty of opportunities to hook up with a reputable guide who knows the best spot to view bears.

 So while seeing a bear for some can be a wonderfully memorable experience, there are also times when you might happen to come across one when you haven’t paid to do so!

 While out hiking in our forested areas, it’s not uncommon to see black bears.
 My little family has even come across a few while walking around our own neighbourhood.